-When that death occurs as a result of another individual’s or entity’s negligent, dangerous, or careless behavior, survivors often experience especially acute grief, stress, and anger.
+When a wrongful death occurs as a result of another individual’s or entity’s negligent, dangerous, or careless behavior, survivors often experience especially acute grief, stress, and anger.
 These parties crave — and rightfully deserve — some sort of legal retribution for their loss.

 Additionally, one type of stressor that often goes unmentioned is the financial and administrative burden of a wrongful death.
 Survivors must also deal with the practical facts of their loved one’s passing, including paying for their final costs, coping with the loss of household income, and sorting through the details of their estate.